Regular Expressions

 However, the POSIX standard indicates that they should be treated

-as real metacharacters, and this is what gawk does.
+as real metacharacters, and this is what gawk

 However, in compatibility mode (see section Command Line Options),

-gawk treats the characters represented by octal and hexadecimal
+treats the characters represented by octal and hexadecimal

 escape sequences literally when used in regexp constants.
 Thus,

-/a\52b/ is equivalent to /a\*b/.
+is equivalent to /a\*b/

 To summarize:

-awkreads your program. -
+reads your program.

 You can combine regular expressions with the following characters, called regular expression operators, or metacharacters, to increase the power and versatility of regular expressions.